 This is a simple recipe if you don’t have a lot of time to cook.

 - 1 1/2 pounds fresh North Carolina catfish fillets

 - 1 teaspoon salt

 Add oil to a deep skillet to about 3/4-inch depth.
 Heat oil over medium-high heat to about 350 degrees F. Combine the fish, salt, and cayenne in a medium-size bowl, toss to combine, and set aside.
 Place cornmeal in a baking dish and set aside.
 Line a baking sheet with paper towels and set aside.
 Coat the fish with cornmeal and add a few pieces at a time to the oil.
 Fry the slices until golden, about 5 minutes.
 Transfer to the prepared baking sheet to drain.
 Serve hot!

 Enjoy Fried Fish Every Day at the NC Farmers Market Restaurant

-Whether you are craving fried fish during Lent or any other day of the year, visit the NC Seafood Restaurant at the NC Farmers Market in Raleigh, NC.
+Whether you are craving fried fish during Lent or any other day of the year, visit the NC Seafood Restaurant at the NC Farmers Market in Raleigh or check out our online menu.
 We serve the freshest calabash-style seafood in the Triangle.
-Join us for a fried fish feast every day of the week.
+Join us for a fried fish feast or order online any day of the week.
 We are open Monday-Saturday from 11am-8pm and on Sundays from 11am-5pm.